Kaihua-Zhang/Night-Vision-based-PM2.5-Estimation/README.md

 ## Data
 The data used in the paper can be obtained through the following paths.
-   Note that the folder prefixed with 'ADD' stores the additional data obtained after increasing the sampling period.
+   Note that the folder prefixed with 'ADD' stores the additional data obtained after increasing the sampling frequency.
 - Baidu Cloud Disk
    Link: https://pan.baidu.com/s/1eEx7bJBqj4Zj4id-LVREWw
    Extraction code: d6ef